Jacksonville metropolitan area: Combined Statistical Area (CSA)

 The OMB also defines a slightly larger region as a Combined Statistical Area (CSA).
-In 2012 the OMB also defined the Jacksonville–St. Marys–Palatka, FL–GA Combined Statistical Area, which included metropolitan Jacksonville as well as the Palatka, Florida and St. Marys, Georgia Micropolitan Statistical Areas (comprising Putnam County, Florida and Camden County, Georgia).
+In 2012 the OMB also defined the Jacksonville–Kingsland–Palatka, FL–GA Combined Statistical Area, which included metropolitan Jacksonville as well as the Palatka, Florida and Kingsland, Georgia Micropolitan Statistical Areas (comprising Putnam County, Florida and Camden County, Georgia).
 The CSA had a population of 1,733,937 in 2020 and was the 34th largest CSA.
-The components of the CSA with their estimated 2020 populations are listed below:
+The components of the CSA with their 2020 census populations are listed below: